stouffer/EvoGeoModules/manuscript/manuscript.md

 that are important for coevolution are not more conserved (Fig. 3).

 Ultimately, coevolutionary signal varies across scale because of the simultaneous variation of species' interactions *and* communities' phylogenetic tree structure.
-In a system characterised by substantial turnover, we would expect the contribution of each separate interaction to differ across scales as well.
-Instead, we observe here that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local scale (Fig. 4).
-Remarkably, this result implies that the remnants of coevolution are still locally detectable in *individual interactions* even though coevolution fails to leave its imprint on most local networks.
+In a system like this that is characterised by substantial turnover, we would expect the contribution of each separate interaction to differ across scales as well.
+Instead, we observe here that interactions that contribute strongly to coevolutionary signal at the continental scale *also* show a significant tendency to contribute strongly at the local and regional scales ($p<0.05$ in XXX out of XXX networks), and this observation is independent of network-wide coevolutionary signal (Fig. 4).
+Remarkably, this implies that the remnants of coevolution are still locally detectable in *individual interactions* even though coevolution regularly fails to leave its imprint on most local networks.

 Overall, the results of our analyses demonstrate that there is a sizeable gap